 The world needs women to step up.
-This post just flowed, almost out of my control, although it certainly reflects my model of the world
+And make the most of our feminine power.
+This post just flowed, almost out of my control, although it certainly reflects my model of the world.

 Caution, these are just my beliefs that may challenge your own – they are written with love from the heart.

 They are neither right nor wrong, simply my beliefs, so if you think it’s pure whacko, just ignore it and stay comfortable in your world.
 If this pushes your buttons, congratulations, you’re ready to wake up and if it resonates with you, let’s unite.

 The old world is giving birth to the new; we’ve had the labor pains of the Arab Spring uprising, the Turkey uprising and Brexit, to name some of the bigger contractions and Trump was the final push, maybe.
 Then there was Covid!

 We can’t prevent this process of change, so we, as the ‘crones’ of the world, are being called upon to act as midwives.
 The birthing process is painful, messy and necessary.
 Even circumventing the process by Caesarean Section doesn’t eliminate the blood and pain, and it usually takes longer to recover.
 There is no other way to deliver the baby.

 We are having to let go of so many things that were uncomfortable and comfortable at the same time.
 Nothing of the old world is working anymore.
 Governance/government, justice, education, health systems are ineffective and spawning new or reviving ways that were discarded as mankind was dumbed down into a subservient workforce.
 The old way of doing business is moving from competition to collaboration through disruption and innovative ideas.

 It will be painful and messy as old systems are removed and new effective and supportive ones are installed.